zipeijiang/cs326-final-He/doc/final.md

 ## API ##
 ### Object Model
-#### User object
+#### UserInfo object
     key             value type              description
-    ID                 int                        the unique ID of user name              string                    the name of the user portrait           string                    the source url of the user’s portrait image registered_at       time            the date the user registered location          string                    the address string of the user password        string                    the password of the user contribution    int                        the number of pronunciations the user uploaded collection        array[string]          the list of prouncitaion the user liked
+    ID              string                  the unique ID of user username        string                  the name of the user portrait        string                  the source url of the user’s portrait image registered_at   time                    the date the user registered location        string                  the address string of the user password        string                  the password of the user

-#### Word object
+#### UserWord object
     key             value type              description
-    word             string                    the spelling of the word in English img                string                   the source url of the image describes the word languages        array[string]          the list of languages with descriptions to the word changelog       array[change]         the list of changes made by users

-#### Definition object
-    key         value type      description
-    word		string			word the definiition decribes
-    languages  array[string]  the list of languages with descriptions to the word definition array[string]  the list of defintion follow by the (word,languages)

-#### Pronunciation object
-    key                value type                 description
-    ID                 int                        the unique randomly generated ID word              string                  the spelling of the word the pronunciation descripes pronunciation   audio                    the audio file of the pronunciation address         string                    the address string of the location the dialect comes from creatorID        int                        the user ID of the creator likes              int                        the number of likes the pronunciation receives comments    array[comment]             the list of comment object to the pronunciation liked             array[string]           the list of user who like the pronunciation

-#### Change object
-    key            	value type         	description
-    ID             	int                    	the unique randomly generated ID wordID      	int                    	the spelling of the word the change object link to creatorID    	int                    	the user ID of the creator action         	string                	the action the user did, can be ‘create word’, ‘add pronunciation’, ‘update definition’ date           	time                  	the time the change occurred
+    ID              string                  the unique ID of user word            string                  the word the user creates

-#### Comment object
-    key     	   	value type         	description
-    proID             int                     the ID of the pronunciation of the comment creatorID    	    int                    	the user ID of the creator user data           	string                	the comment added by the user date           	time                  	the time the comment is added

-    ### End Points

-### Object Model
-#### User object
-    key                value type             description
-    ID                 int                        the unique ID of user name              string                    the name of the user portrait           string                    the source url of the user’s portrait image registered_at       time            the date the user registered location          string                    the address string of the user password        string                    the password of the user contribution    int                        the number of pronunciations the user uploaded collection        array[string]          the list of prouncitaion the user liked
 #### Word object
     key              value type             description
-    word             string                    the spelling of the word in English img                string                   the source url of the image describes the word languages        array[string]          the list of languages with descriptions to the word changelog       array[change]         the list of changes made by users
+    word             string                 the spelling of the word in English img              string                 the source url of the image describes the word languages        array[string]          the list of languages with descriptions to the word view             number                 counts how many times the word is viewed

-#### Definition object
+#### Definition objects - there exists multiple definition table corresponds to different languages
     key             value type              description
     word		    string			        word the definiition decribes
-    languages  array[string]  the list of languages with descriptions to the word definition array[string]  the list of defintion follow by the (word,languages)
+    definition      string                  the of defintion of the word in certain language

 #### Pronunciation object
     key                 value type                  description
-    ID                 int                        the unique randomly generated ID word              string                  the spelling of the word the pronunciation descripes pronunciation   audio                    the audio file of the pronunciation address         string                    the address string of the location the dialect comes from creatorID        int                        the user ID of the creator likes              int                        the number of likes the pronunciation receives comments    array[comment]             the list of comment object to the pronunciation liked             array[string]           the list of user who like the pronunciation
+    ID                  int                         the unique randomly generated ID word                string                      the spelling of the word the pronunciation descripes pronunciation       audio                       the audio file of the pronunciation address             string                      the address string of the location the dialect comes from userID              int                         the user ID of the creator likes               int                         the number of likes the pronunciation receives

-#### Change object
-    key            	value type         	description
-    ID             	int                    	the unique randomly generated ID wordID      	int                    	the spelling of the word the change object link to creatorID    	int                    	the user ID of the creator action         	string                	the action the user did, can be ‘create word’, ‘add pronunciation’, ‘update definition’ date           	time                  	the time the change occurred

 #### Comment object
     key     	   	value type         	description
-    proID             int                     the ID of the pronunciation of the comment creatorID    	    int                    	the user ID of the creator user data           	string                	the comment added by the user date           	time                  	the time the comment is added
+    ID              int                 the unique id of each comment proID           int                 the ID of the pronunciation of the comment creatorID    	int                 the user ID of the creator user text           	string              the comment added by the user date           	time                the time the comment is added

     ### End Points

 ## URL Routes/Mappings ##
+### Main
+#### /mainview
+    Retrieve words from database
+    Parameters: none

+#### /getDefinitionByLanguage & /word/getDefinitionByLanguage
+    Retrieve the definition of a word in certain language
+    Parameters: word(spelling of the word), language

 ### USER
-#### /register
+#### /siginup
 	Allows new users to sign up
-	Parameters: name(user name), password(user password)
+	Parameters: id(user id), name(user name), password(user password), portrait, location
-	Optional Parameters: portrait(url to the user portrait image), location(user address)

 #### /login
 	Allows users to login their account
+	Parameters: id(user id), password(user password)

+#### /changeinfo
+    Allows users to change their information
-	Parameters: name(user name), password(user password)
+	Parameters: id(user id), name(user name), password(user password), portrait, location

+#### /getuserinfo
+    Retrieves the user information
+    Parameters: user id

 ### WORD
 #### /word/new
     Allows a word to be added to the database, creates a new word object.
-    Parameters: name(spelling in English), img(url to the image) Optional Parameters: languages(languages to describe the word), definition(description to the word) Automatically generates change object with user ID and time, with action value = ‘create word’
+    Parameters: name(spelling in English), img(url to the image), languages(languages to describe the word), definition(description to the word)

-#### /word/pronunciation
-    Create a pronunciation object that allows users to add new pronunciations to a word
-    Parameters: word(word for pronunciation), pron(audio file of pronunciation) Optional parameters: addr(user address), language(language for the pronunciation), spelling(spelling for the pronunciation)
-    Automatically generates change object with user ID and time, with action value = ‘add pronunciation’

 #### /word/definition
     Allows users to add/modify definitions of the word by update the definition of the word
-    Parameters: word(word for definition), languages(language of the description), def(string of descriptions) Automatically generates change object with user ID and time, with action value = ‘update definition’
+    Parameters: word(word for definition), languages(language of the description), def(string of descriptions)

+#### /word/delete
+    Delete the word from the database
+    Parameter: word(word to delete)
+#### /word/view
+    Return the word, the imge of the word, the list of languages for definition
+    Parameter: word(spelling of the word in English)

+#### /word/viewuser
+    Get the information of the user
+    Parameter: id(user id)

+### Comment
+#### /word/addcomment
+    Add comment to a pronunciation
+    Parameters: pronunID(Id of the pronunciation), user(uploader), text(text of the comment)
+#### /word/getcomment
+    Get all comments of a pronunciation
+    Parameters: pronunID(Id of the pronunciation)
+#### /word/delcomment
+    Delete a comment of a pronunciation
+    Parameters: ID (Id of the comment)
 #### /word/comment
     Create a comment object that allows users to comment on the pronunciation they chose
     Parameters: userID(ID of the user), proID(ID of the pronunciation), comment(string)

-#### /word/view
-    Return the word, the imge of the word, the list of languages for definition
-    Parameter: word(spelling of the word in English)

-#### /word/getDefinitionByLanguage
-    Return the definition of the word in the languages passed
-    Parameter: word, language(language for definition)

-#### /word/delete
-    Delete the word from the database
-    Parameter: word(word to delete)

-#### /word/delpronunciation
-    Delete the pronunciation with given ID from the database
-    Parameter: ID(pronunciation ID to delete)

 ### PRONUNCIATION
-#### /pronu/checkword
-    Allows user to check the word is exists, if not they need to add that word in word/new
-    Parameters: word(string)

-#### /pronu/create
+#### /word/pronunciation
     Create a pronunciation object that allows users to add new pronunciations to a word
-    Parameters: word(word for pronunciation), pron(audio file of pronunciation) Optional parameters: addr(user address), language(language for the pronunciation), spelling(spelling for the pronunciation)
+    Parameters: word(word for pronunciation), pron(audio file of pronunciation), location(dialect location)
-    Automatically generates change object with user ID and time, with action value = ‘add pronunciation’

-#### /pronu/view
-    Return the list pronucition, the imge of the word, and the word definition
-    Parameter: word(spelling of the word in English),language(language for definition)

-#### /pronu/getpronubyclick
-    Return the pronunciation of the word for the sepecific id
-    Parameter: word, language(language for definition),id(by frontend click)

-#### /pronu/delpronunciation
+#### /word/delpronunciation
     Delete the pronunciation with given ID from the database
-    Parameter: ID(pronunciation ID to delete)
+    Parameters: ID(pronunciation ID to delete)

+#### /word/getpronunciation
+    Return the list of pronunciations of a word
+    Parameters: word(spelling of the word)

+#### /word/addPronunLikes
+    Increase the number of likes by 1 to the word
+    Parameters: pronID(Id of the pronunciation)

 ## Authentication/Authorization ##